Estimate Time10 min

 The income-related monthly adjustment amount, or IRMAA, is a Medicare-related premium surcharge on Medicare Parts B and D, the medical services and drug components of the federal health care plan.
 IRMAA is assessed on higher-earning retirees, based on modified adjusted gross income (MAGI) on IRS tax returns from the prior 2 years.

-For those who retire and are not covered by a working spouse or domestic partner's employer health plan, Medicare coverage can become effective as early as the first day of the month of your 65th birthday (or the month before if you were born on the first).
+For those who retire and are not covered by a working spouse's employer health plan, Medicare coverage can become effective as early as the first day of the month of your 65th birthday (or the month before if you were born on the first).
 So the look-back period, to age 63, might reflect higher income from years when you were still working, assuming you enroll in Medicare as soon as you are eligible.2

-Generally speaking, the IRMAA is added to your monthly base premium if your modified adjusted gross income is above $97,000 for single filers and $194,000 for married couples filing jointly, as of the 2021 tax year.
+Generally speaking, the IRMAA is added to your monthly base premium in 2024 if your modified adjusted gross income as of the 2022 tax year is above $103,000 for single filers and $206,000 for married couples filing jointly.
 (It’s added incrementally as income thresholds increase.)
-In 2024, the thresholds are $103,000 for single filers and $206,000 for married couples filing jointly, based on 2022 income.

-Additionally, IRMAA is a “tax cliff,” meaning you could owe it even if you earn just one extra dollar that bounces you into a higher marginal income bracket.
-Here’s something else to keep in mind: Premiums for Medicare Part B, including any applicable IRMAA, would also be deducted automatically from your monthly benefit.
+Additionally, IRMAA is a “tax cliff,” meaning you could owe it even if you earn just one extra dollar that bounces you into a higher IRMAA bracket.
+Here’s something else to keep in mind: Premiums for Medicare Part B, including any applicable IRMAA, can be deducted automatically from your Social Security benefit or paid directly to Medicare.
+For Part D IRMAA, you have the same choice: deduct it from your Social Security or pay Medicare directly.
 (Read more about provisional income below.)

 Ways to address it